Al Hartley (USA)

 By 1951 Hartley appears to have been freelancing almost exclusively in comics for Atlas/Timely/Marvel, either writing his own stories or drawing from Stan Lee scripts.
 Among the titles he worked on for them in the early 1950's were Venus, Suspense, Man Comics, Amazing Detective Cases, Crime Fighters and the "Black Rider" feature in Wild Western.

 By the mid 1950's, Hartley was contributing to such unusual comics as Man!
 Dig This CRAZY Little Mixed-Up Mag!, World's Greatest Songs, Wild! ("Shiver and Shake...
-Laugh and Quake!"), 3-D Tales of the West, and Della Vision, TV Queen (Hartley's cover for issue #1/April 1955 shown at left).
+Laugh and Quake!"), 3-D Tales of the West, and Della Vision, TV Queen (Hartley's cover for issue #1/April 1955 shown right).
 Jungle comics were big during that time, inspired by the Tarzan films, and Hartley drew comics such as Lorna the Jungle Girl, "Leopard Girl" for Jungle Action, and also "Cliff Mason, White Hunter" in Jungle Tales.
 The horror and mystery comics were gaining in popularity as well, and Hartley contributed to Mystic, Spellbound, Strange Tales, Adventures Into Terror, and Mystery Tales.
 By 1954 he had begun working on Girls' Life ("Patsy Walker's Own Magazine for Girls!").

 There appears to be a very small gap in Hartley's output for Lee in early 1955, reportedly due to Atlas/Timely/Marvel becoming backlogged and cutting back on freelancers for a while around August 1954.
 During this time Hartley did artwork again for Ace Periodicals, some of which appeared in Ace's Ten-Story Love comic in 1955.
 This cutback must have been fairly brief, however, because Hartley's work was appearing soon after in a large number of romance, western, and mystery titles under the Atlas imprint, such as Secret Story Romances, True Secrets, Meet Miss Bliss, Western Outlaws, Quick Trigger Action, Annie Oakley, Wild Western, Western Gunfighters, Marvel Tales, World of Suspense, Journey Into Mystery, Astonishing, and Mystery Tales.